humanmade/aws-analytics/README.md

 Filter the maximum number of days to keep real time stats available for.
 The default number of days is 14, after which data is removed.
 This is important for streamlining your user's privacy.

 Insights and aggregated analytics data can be calculated, updated and stored in the database in cases where you wish to retain information for longer periods of time such as number of page views.

+**`altis.analytics.max_s3_backup_age <int>`**

+Filter the maximum number of days to keep backup data for.
+The default number of days is 90 in accordance with AWS Pinpoint, after which time data is removed.
+This is important for streamlining your user's privacy.
+There is no upper limit on this value however you should make sure any long term data storage is explained to users when opting in to tracking.

 ### Functions